 Riding In Cars With Boys - II

-Well.
-Although we didn't realize it at the time, that was the end of that band.
-The car wasn't wrecked too badly; the next day, after hitching the front end to a tree and putting the car in reverse, we managed to pull the radiator away from the fan enough to let us be able to drive it home.
+Although we didn’t realize it at the time, that was the end of that band.
+But the car wasn’t a total wreck.
+The next day, after hitching the front end to a tree and putting the car in reverse, we managed to pull the radiator away from the fan enough to let us be able to drive it home.
 In the car, Dan began to sing old barbershop quartet songs (ie: Down By The Old Millstream, etc.) and we all joined in(!?)

-Dan lost his license for a year this time, but he used the time to save up enough money to buy a good car... (to be continued)
+Dan lost his license again, but he used the time to save up enough money to buy a good car.
+(To be continued… )